vzachari/IronSmithQSM/README.md

 **Column4** = Absolute path to folder with QSM DICOM files
 *(e.g. /home/subjects/S01/QSM_Dicom)*

-QSM DICOM folder must include DICOMS for both GRE magnitude and phase.
+The QSM DICOM folder must include DICOMS for both GRE magnitude and phase.
+T2* DICOMS that are sometimes part of the QSM GRE sequence can be present in the QSM DICOM folder but will be ignored.

-Preferably only QSM DICOMS should be present in the QSM_Dicom folder.
+Preferably only DICOMS should be present in the QSM DICOM folder.
 However, Ironsmith can filter out the following filetypes .nii .json .txt .nii.gz .HEAD .BRIK .hdr .img

 All 4 columns need to be provided, otherwise Ironsmith will exit with errors.